imanlab/DeepProMPs_strawberry_rtp/README.md

 As previously mentioned, it is comprehensive of RGB images of strawberry cluster, and collected trajectories both in task and joint space, saved as numpy arrays.

-What you will from the dataset, you can already find it in the description:
+What you need from the dataset, you can already find it in the description:

         - strawberrry_renamed: 950 RGB images of strawberry cluster
         - probabilistic_renamed: 95 json files, associated to the strawberry images, containing the probabilistic weights for the ProMPs